gokulkrishh/how-it-works/src/pages/react/redux/index.md

 #### 1. getState()

-This method returns the latest state from the redux store.
+Returns the latest updated state from the redux store.

 **Code:**